jpakkane/pystd/readme.md

 - design-wise copy the Python standard library's APIs whenever possible
 - minimize build times
-- a single header includes everything
+- a single header for the most common things
 - KISS
-- do not sacrifice too much performance
+- needs to be performant, but not "super optimized" to the hilt
 - Can use existing C libraries like pcre but not C++ libraries

 ## API and ABI stability